Learn all about newborn cloth diapers, beginning with what you need, how to prep them, and all the basic essentials to start your journey.

 Some diapers can be tumble dried on low without fabric softeners, but that may wear them out more quickly.

-Generally, it is recommended to hang-dry shells (if using pocket-style or covers) and tumble dry inserts without fabric softener.
+Generally, it is recommended to hang-dry the shells (if using pocket-style or covers) and tumble dry inserts without fabric softener.

 Prepping natural fiber and organic diapers: